Free Home Phone Service With Ooma?

 Ooma Telo - Free Phone Calls

 Ooma does not charge a monthly fee.
-Instead, you pay once for the Ooma device, and pay only U.S. government taxes and fees monthly (less than $5 in most areas).
+Instead, you pay once for the Ooma Telo device, and pay only U.S. government taxes and fees monthly (about $6 in most areas).
 This covers the Federal universal service charges, 911 service fee, state and local taxes, surcharges and regulatory and compliance fees.
+With Ooma’s easy setup, most customers can start making calls in less than 15 minutes.

 Cheap, But Not Quite Free